CORPORATE & BUSINESS

 C Corporations.
 C Corporations are separately taxable entities.
 They file a corporate tax return (Form 1120) and pay taxes at the corporate level.
 They also face the possibility of double taxation if corporate income is distributed to business owners as dividends, which are considered personal income.
 Tax on corporate income is paid first at the corporate level and again at the individual level on dividends.

 S corporations.
 S Corporations are pass-through tax entities.
 They file a federal informational return (Form 1120S), but no income tax is paid at the corporate level.
 The profits/losses of the business are instead “passed through” the business and reported on the owners’ personal tax returns.
 Any tax due is paid at the individual level by the owners.

 Personal Income Taxes.
 With both types of corporations, personal income tax is due both on any salary drawn from the corporation and from any dividends received from the corporation.

 When it comes to corporate ownership, C Corporations have no restriction on ownership, and therefore, have unlimited growth potential.
 But S Corporations are restricted to no more than 100 shareholders.
 Also, S Corporations cannot be owned by a C Corporation, other S Corporations, LLCs, partnerships, or many trusts.
 A C Corporation, however, has no limits on who or what can be a shareholder.

 What is an LLC?

-A Limited Liability Corporation or LLC is a relatively new type of business; Limited liability companies are hybrid entities that combine the characteristics of a corporation with those of a partnership or sole proprietorship; it is an incorporated entity that provides limited liability to its owners, or members, and it has the unique opportunity to elect the tax structure that best fits the LLC’s specific needs.
+A Limited Liability Corporation or LLC is a relatively new type of business; Limited liability companies are hybrid entities that combine the characteristics of a corporation with those of a partnership or sole proprietorship; it is an incorporated entity that provides limited liability to its owners or members, and it has the unique opportunity to elect the tax structure that best fits the LLC’s specific needs.
 The limited liability company is a “hybrid” entity created to provide the liability benefits of a partnership.

 What is a Federal Employer Identification Number?